joanna-j-rios/CampusLink_DesktopApp/README.md

  		Core UI Setup- Implement the main Tkinter application window
 		Navigation- Setup the primary navigation structure to switch between sections Log In/ Create Account: Get the login and account creation flow running.
-		Placeholder Sections: Create empty frames/sections/pages for each of the main features (Activities, Events, Bulletin Board, Emergency Contacts, Account Info. with logout).
+		Placeholder Sections: Create empty frames/sections/pages for each of the main features (Activities, Bulletin Board, Emergency Contacts, Account Info. with logout).
 		Initial Wireframes: Finalize basic UI wireframes and prototypes for the overall app layout.